 Mergers and Acquisitions

-In 2013 the company acquired Massachusetts-based NeuroLogica, which makes portable CT scanners.
+In 2013, SEA acquired Massachusetts-based NeuroLogica, which makes portable CT scanners.
 The move is part of Samsung's strategy to build up its medical imaging products segment.
 Samsung previously acquired ultrasound systems maker Medison and had previously focused on the OB/GYN ultrasound systems market.